3 First of all, you must understand that in the last days scoffers will come, scoffing and

 the Creator of the ends of the earth.

-He will not grow tired or weary,
+He will not grow tired

 and his understanding no one can fathom.